BertCasteel/project2/README.md

 ###Code Description and Layout:
-    Our Data Structure for recording background processes is a linked list (grouplist) in which each node has its own linked list
-    (processlist).
-The main linked list is comprised of nodes that represent process groups.
-Each of these nodes has the pgid of the group, and a pointer to the linked list of group processes and one to the next group node.
+    Our Data Structure for recording background processes is a stack that holds a list of process group nodes (groupstack).
+This list is comprised of nodes that represent process groups/jobs.
+Each of these nodes has a pgid and a pointer to the next process group.
+Each node also contains a pointer to a stack of processes (processlist).
+Each processlist node contains a pid and a pointer to the next piped process node.

-    h
+    Helper methods:
+        stringCompare- Compare two char arrays
+        backgroundForegroundCommands- Used to process "bg" and "fg" commands redirectionHandler- Used to process ">" and "<" commands sigchld_handler- Handle any SIGCHLD signals.
+Account for terminated processes as well as stopped background processes.

+    Main:
+        Set up shell
+            -Turn off signals
+            -set up global variables
+        Shell loop
+            -issue prompt and read input
+            -process background ("&")
+            -tokenize input
+            -check for any custom commands (e.g. "fg", "<", "jobs") -check for pipe
+                -set up pipe
+                -fork and execute first process immediately
+                -continue tokenizing
+            -fork and execute command
+                -if we're piping, then this is the second command -piped processes run concurrently
+        Exit loop
+            -custom command "q"

 ###General Comments:

+    difficult but fun project!

     time spent:
     ~70 hrs total between the two of us.